 The project began with a lease acquisition by Walter Chrysler on October 15, 1928, and construction advanced rapidly, with the steel framework completed by the end of September 1929.
 The building's design underwent significant modifications during construction, including the decision to add the spire—crafted secretly and hoisted to the top in less than 90 minutes, creating a dramatic climax to its construction saga.
 This architectural feat not only captured public imagination but also symbolized the ambitious spirit of its era.
 The Chrysler Building was formally dedicated during a ceremony that coincided with the annual meeting of the 42nd Street Property Owners and Merchants Association, embedding it as a pivotal piece of New York's architectural and cultural heritage.

-History101.nyc has established itself as a leading educational platform, uniquely supported by Fine Print NYC, experts in the restoration of antique, rare, and damaged wallpapers.
+History101.nyc has established itself as a leading educational platform, uniquely supported by Fine Print New York, experts in the restoration of antique, rare, and damaged wallpapers.
 This collaboration enables History101.nyc to offer rich, well-researched content without the distraction of advertisements.
 Fine Print NYC's reputation for excellence in the niche field of wallpaper restoration highlights their commitment to preserving history, aligning perfectly with History101.nyc’s educational goals.

 Joseph Gornail a distinguished printer/photographer and the visionary behind Fine Print New York, hails from SoHo, Manhattan.
 Rooted in a family tradition of NYC printing, Joseph mastered the craft as a teenager.
 His significant impact on the New York printing industry ignited in 1996 with Dolo Records/Stretch Armstrong.
 He founded All City Marketing & Printing in the late '90s and co-created the iconic streetwear label Orchard Street with partners Benjamin Holloway and Greig Bennett in 1999.
 In 2004, Joseph launched Fine Print NYC, establishing it as a leading commercial printing firm.
 The company debuted with a landmark project for Nike, epitomizing innovation and resilience in the modern digital landscape.

-Steven Garcia a prominent designer/illustrator and creative director at Fine Print, originates from Bushwick, Brooklyn.
-A graduate of Fashion Industries High School and the Fashion Institute of Technology (F.I.T.), Steven has carved a notable path in the design world.
+Steven Garcia, a prominent designer/illustrator and creative director at Fine Print, originates from Bushwick, Brooklyn.
+A graduate of Fashion Industries High School and F.I.T., Steven has carved a notable path in the design world.
 His early career highlights include a role as a sought-after professional retoucher and storyboard artist at Saatchi & Saatchi in 1996.
 Embracing his entrepreneurial side, Steven founded ShinyDesign in 1998, which later became a key design partner for Fine Print NYC in 2004.
 His extensive portfolio features collaborations with elite brands such as Snapple, The Waldorf Astoria, Netflix and Sony, cementing his status as a key influencer in New York's vibrant advertising and design industry.

 Welcome to "History101.NYC," an unparalleled online gallery featuring the beginnings of New York City, exquisitely restored by the experts at Fine Print New York.
 This exclusive collection vividly resurrects key historical moments, celebrating the city's rich history and diverse cultural heritage.
 Each meticulously crafted piece in our gallery offers a genuine look into NYC's past, embodying exceptional artistic skill and meticulous attention to detail.